 As Prime Minister, Heath led Britain into the Common Market, a towering achievement the like of which neither Wilson or indeed most prime ministers ever manage.
 Sadly, the rest of his premiership was a disaster derailed by the oil shock, inflation and his battle with the unions.

 Asking “Who governs Britain?”
 Heath went to the polls early during the Three Day Week in 1974.
 He was overconfident.
 Enoch Powell urged voters to back Labour and though the Tories got more votes, Labour got slightly more seats.
-After an unseemly and unnecessary attempt to court the support of Liberal leader Jeremy Thorpe, Wilson, to his surprise was back.
-A second election later in the year gave him a majority, albeit a similar one to the one he had started as PM with a full decade earlier.
+After an unseemly and unnecessary attempt to court the support of Liberal leader Jeremy Thorpe, Wilson, to his surprise, was back.
+A second election later in the year gave him a majority, albeit a very small one, similar in size to the one he had started as PM with a full decade earlier.

-Heath was now in trouble.
+Heath was now in serious trouble.
 Arrogant and supremely overconfident, he never expected to be overthrown by his former Education Secretary Margaret Thatcher in February 1975.
 Few had done.
-He never forgave her and he still seemed a plausible rival to her leadership until the early 1980s.
+He never forgave her and remained a plausible rival to her leadership until the early 1980s.
 The Incredible Sulk had begun.

 Wilson had problems too.
-Inflation was sky-high, the pound was low, Labour’s majority y was vanishing and the party was at odds over Europe.
+Inflation was sky-high, the pound was low, Labour’s majority was vanishing fast and the party was at odds over Europe.
 Wilson was also drinking heavily, well past his best politically and possibly already suffering from the dementia which would blight his old age.
-He resigned very suddenly in 1976, damaging his name further with his botched Resignation Honours list.
+He resigned very suddenly in 1976, damaging his reputation with his botched Resignation Honours list.
 Wilson was consumed by paranoia.
 It is true these were paranoid times; many of Wilson’s colleagues DID want his job.
 Sections of the MI5 were also convinced he was a Soviet agent who had poisoned his predecessor Hugh Gaitskell.
-They were wrong: Wilson had not been expected to succeed Gaitskell at the time of his death anyway.
+(They were wrong: Wilson had not been favourite to succeed Gaitskell at the time of his death anyway, so aside from anything else, he had no real motive).
 But Wilson’s own paranoia nevertheless got out of hand.